Otacon/olpaka/blog/_posts/2024-04-27-olpaka-intro-and-roadmap.markdown

 for implementing this project.

 ### Roadmap
 Now, every good project needs some planning, right?
 Well, I'll be honest - I'm not a fan of planning.
-So, here's a very rough roadmap that I'll probably never stick to.
+So, [here's a very rough roadmap]({{ site.baseurl }}/roadmap) that I'll probably never stick to.

-#### V0.1 - Getting started
-- Connect to local Ollama instance
-- Implement basic chat

-#### v0.2 - Onboarding
-- Create onboarding screen
-- Check Ollama install
-- Check Models
-- Check CORS

-#### v1.0 - Models galore
-- Manage models (list, pull, remove)

-#### v1.2 - Makeup time!
-- Customize model parameters

-#### v1.3 - You're not alone
-- Connect to remote Ollama instances

-#### v1.4 - Stats for nerds
-- Show performance

-#### Future development - maybe this will come earlier due to CORS restrictions
-- Support Desktop
-- Support Mobile
-- Add more locales

 Stay tuned for more updates! ;)